Innovative Learning Environment

 - Moffitt Cancer Center: We are the only pediatric affiliate of Moffitt, an internationally recognized cancer center located in Tampa and Florida’s only National Cancer Institute (NCI) designated comprehensive cancer center.
 We share their accreditation with the Foundation for Accreditation of Cellular Therapies (FACT).
 Trainees will have access to Moffitt clinical and research collaborations and will spend time on their campus in a clinical capacity.

-Our BMT fellowship program also has access to the only pediatric biorepository in Florida that is accredited by the College of American Pathologists (CAP).
+Our BMTCT fellowship program also has access to the only pediatric biorepository in Florida that is accredited by the College of American Pathologists (CAP).
 The overall vial storage capacity is up to 3 million tube samples.

 Cancer & Blood Disorders Institute Overview